This is a quick demo mostly intended for non-technical users who don’t want to setup their own server.

 Installing the server software

-- Install Java (IMPORTANT: Java 8 is required for Headwind MDM 2.07 and below, it doesn’t work with Java 11)
+- Install Java (Java 8 is recommended, however Headwind MDM works with Java 11 as well)

 - Download the latest version or clone the project on GitHub and compile from the source code